How to Design Your Own Engagement Ring

 High-quality engagement rings are made of gold, platinum, or a combination of metals.
 Some jewelers offer silver engagement rings, but silver is softer and less durable for everyday wear.
 We recommend solid gold or platinum.

 Gold is the less costly option and the most traditional.
 Gold rings are typically lighter than platinum while still being durable enough for most people.
 Platinum, valued for its distinctive silver-white color, costs more than gold.
-It is rarer, denser, and durable, which makes it an excellent engagement ring choice.
+It is rarer, denser, and more durable, which makes it an excellent engagement ring choice.

 Platinum is also hypoallergenic and is not mixed with other metals, so it’s a great option to consider if you have had a bad reaction to jewelry in the past.